Butter Cookies Recipe

-Preheat oven to 350 degree Fahrenheit.
+- Preheat oven to 350°F (176°C).
 Line two baking sheets with parchment paper.
 Roll the dough to 1/4 inch thick.
 Cut into rounds or whatever shapes you wish using cookie cutters.
 Assemble the scrap and roll in with the remaining dough.

-Bake for 15 minutes, or until cookies are lightly brown.
-Cool on rack.
+- Place the cookies on the prepared baking sheets and bake for 15 minutes, or until cookies are turn very light brown in color and the inside is cooked through.
+Cool the cookies before eating.
 You may keep the cookies in an airtight container for up to two weeks.